 Check Out Heavy Metal BBQ Finish Their Brisket in The Oven!

 The Finishing Another Day Method

-For this method, a brisket needs to be smoked properly for a couple of hours until the instant-read thermometer shows a temperature of around 160-degree F.
+For this method, smoke the brisket until the instant-read thermometer shows a temperature of around 160°F.

 Wrap your brisket in foil and place it in the fridge.

 Take it out of the fridge on the day you want to serve it.

 Heat the brisket in the oven or sous vide until the meat reaches the internal temperature of approximately 190-degree F.

 With this method, you can prep a brisket beforehand and finish it another day.